beasont/art-gallery/README.md

 - Git

 ### Bash Script
-- In the root directory, you will find the file **open_project.sh**
+- In the root directory, you will find the file **open_project.sh**.
-- Simply run this bash script (./open_project.sh) in a GitBash terminal, and the entire site will be loaded.
+- Simply run this bash script (`./open_project.sh`) in a Git Bash terminal, and the entire site will be loaded.

 ### Alternative Steps